olety/epwing2kindle/README.md

 In order to generate a .mobi dictionary from OPF, you can use a tool called `kindlegen` that's provided by amazon.
 It may take a while but doesn't require any extra work.

 After you've generated a .mobi dictionary, you can import it into [calibre](https://calibre-ebook.com) to edit the metadata, add a cover picture and send it to kindle.

+## Todo

+*PR's are welcome!*

+- [x] Convert EPWING dictionary to kindle
+- [x] Proper formatting, newlines are rendering as they should be
+- [x] \(mostly) Optional "Simple" mode without old ways to write a word that use outdated kana
+- [x] Support kanji when the entry is formatted as `[Kanji/Hiragana]Katakana[K/H]`
+- [x] Multiple entries for the same word (not merging all of the definitions into one; official kindle dictionaries function in this way)
+- [x] Tested with 大辞林
+- [ ] Add a zsh/python script for processing everything automatically
+- [ ] Better sorting for multiple entries
+- [ ] Test more dictionaries
+- [ ] Improve performance (low priority)
+- [ ] Make it possible to look up suffixes (stuff like -好き; low priority)
+- [ ] Make it possible to look up phrases with `=` in their key (It's probably another weird EPWING thing; low priority)

+*Note*: this process was tested using スーパー大辞林, using it with other dictionaries like 新明解国語辞典 should still work but some unexpected problems may arise.
+If you manage to successfully import another dictionary using this repo, please add a photo of your final result to the images folder via a pull request.

 ## Miscellaneous